quattor/quattor.github.com/_posts/2015-03-03-grenoble-workshop-summary.md

 ### Quattor externals

-Agreement to replace existing `externals` repo on `yum.quattor.org` by the new structure`currently under `.externals
+Agreement to replace existing `externals` repo on `yum.quattor.org` by the new structure based on archs and OS versions
-* Add EL5 and EL7
+* Add EL5 and EL7 to the preliminary new `externals`
 * Duplicate panc for every platform
+* Previous `externals` now in `legacy`

 perl-AppConfig-caf: move to last 13.1 release